Effect of Diet on Hippocampal Volume in a Population at Risk for Alzheimer’s Disease

 SOURCE: Akbaraly T, Sexton C, Zsoldos E, et al. Association of long-term diet quality with hippocampal volume: Longitudinal cohort study.
 Am J Med 2018; Jul 26. doi: 10.1016/j.amjmed.2018.07.001.
 [Epub ahead of print].

 The food frequency questionnaires measured intake of 11 components (foods and nutrients), including six components for which high intakes are considered ideal (e.g., vegetables, fruit, whole grains, nuts and legumes, long-chain omega-3 fats, and total polyunsaturated fatty acids) and five components for which avoidance or low intake is considered ideal (e.g., sugar, sweetened drinks and fruit juice, red and processed meat, trans-fat, and sodium).
-Based on the intake of these foods and nutrients, the researchers calculated Alternative Healthy Eating Index 2010 (AHEI) scores for each participant at each visit.2 A higher score was associated with a higher-quality nutritional diet.
-Based on AHEI scores, participants were divided into those who maintained a healthy diet, those who maintained a poor-quality diet, those who improved the quality of their diets, and those whose diets got worse over time.
+Based on the intake of these foods and nutrients, researchers calculated Alternative Healthy Eating Index 2010 (AHEI) scores for each participant at each visit.2 A higher score was associated with a higher-quality nutritional diet.
+Based on AHEI scores, participants were divided into those who maintained a healthy diet, those who maintained a poor-quality diet, those who improved the quality of their diets, and those whose diets degenerated over time.